ndf-zz/remootio-adapter/README.md

 ### Serial Console

-Connect RS-232 serial adapter to console port and open a terminal at 9600 baud, 8n1.
+Connect RS-232 serial adapter to J4 (console) and open a terminal at 9600 baud, 8n1.

 Triggers, state changes and errors will